Ivacy VPN Review

 So is Ivacy VPN going to burn a hole in your wallet?
 Actually, this is Ivacy VPN’s time to shine.
 They are one of the most affordable VPNs out there.

-You can choose from either one month, one year, or two-year billing.
+You can choose from either one month, one year, two year, or five year billing.
 Like with most subscription models, the monthly price gets lower as your commitment term increases.
 If you do decide to make the commitment, Ivacy VPN offers a 30-day money-back guarantee so that if you change your mind, you’ll get your money back.
 However, please note that the guarantee is only seven days for month-long memberships and that you won’t get a refund if you pay with cryptocurrency.

 It might be a good idea to try the service for a month before investing in a lower cost, longer-term plan.
 They do run limited-time sales from time to time so click on the coupon below to see if they have one currently.